Robust Bond Portfolio Construction via Convex-Concave Saddle Point Optimization: Bond portfolio value

 \subsection{Yield curve and spreads}

-We consider a portfolio of $n$ bonds, with quantities or holdings $h=(h_1, \ldots, h_n)\in \reals^n_+$ of each bond, assumed nonnegative (\ie, only long positions).
+A bond is a financial contract that obligates the issuer to make a series of specified payments over time to the bond holder.
 We let $t=1,\ldots, T$ denote time periods, with $t=0$ representing now.
+(The periods are usually six months, a typical time between bond coupon payments.)
+We represent the bond payments as a vector $c\in \reals_+^T$, where $T$ is the number of periods, and $\reals_+$ denotes the set of nonnegative reals.
+For each $t = 1, \ldots, T$, $c_t$ is the payment in period $t$ to the bond holder.
+A bond has a maturity, which is the period of its last payment; for $t$ larger than the maturity, we have $c_t=0$.
+The cash flows $c_t$ include coupon payments as well as the payment of the face value at maturity.

+We consider a portfolio of $n$ bonds, with quantities (also called holdings) $h=(h_1, \ldots, h_n)\in \reals^n_+$ of each bond, assumed nonnegative (\ie, only long positions).
 We assume that all bonds in the portfolio mature at or before time period $T$.
-The periods might represent 6 months, a typical time between bond coupon payments.
 We first review some basic facts about bonds, for completeness and also to fix our notation.

 Each bond has a known cash flow or sequence of payments, given by $c_i \in \reals^T_+$, $i=1, \ldots, n$.
 We write $c_{i,t}$ to denote the cash flow from bond $i$ in period $t$.
-These cash flows include coupon payments as well as the payment of the face value at maturity.
 We have $c_{i,t}=0$ for $t$ larger than the maturity of bond $i$.
 We let $p \in \reals_+^n$ denote the price of the bonds.
 The portfolio value is $V=p^Th$.
 The bond prices are modeled using a base yield curve and spreads for each bond, explained below.

-\paragraph{Yield curve.} The yield curve is denoted $y \in \reals^T$.
+\paragraph{Yield curve.} The yield curve is denoted by $y \in \reals^T$.
 The yield curve gives the discount of a future payment, \ie, the current value of a payment of \$1 received in period $t$, denoted $P_t$.
 These are given by

-We will work with per-period yields, to simplify the formulas, but following convention, we present all final results as annualized.
+We will work with per-period yields, to simplify the formulas, but following convention, we present all final numerical results as annualized.
 (For example, if the periods represent six months, the associated annualized yields are given by $2y_t$.)
 We use continuous compounding for simplicity of notation, but all our results readily extend to period-wise compounding, where $P_t = (1+y_t)^{-t}$ (see \S\ref{s-extensions}).

-The yield curve gives the discount of future payments, and reflects market expectations about macroeconomic factors and monetary policy.
+The yield curve gives the discount of future payments, and captures market expectations with respect to macroeconomic factors, fiscal and monetary policy interactions, and the vulnerability of private consumption to future (unexpected) shocks.

 \paragraph{Bond spreads.} Bond $i$ has spread $s_i \geq 0$, which means that the bond is priced at its net present value using the yield curve $y+s_i\ones$, where $\ones$ is the vector with all entries one.
 This is referred to as a `parallel shift' applied to the base yield curve.
 We will work with per-period spreads, to simplify the formulas, but will give final results as annualized.